Southport FC 2022-23 Team Photo

 A tall central defender who joined Witton in August 2019 from Chorley where he had previously spent two seasons.
 He made 27 starts for the Magpies helping them to promotion from the Vanarama National League North in 2018/19.

 Having started his senior football career with Wigan Athletic, Adam has also spent some time on loan at Lancaster City.
 He was also on the books of both Blackburn Rovers and Liverpool as a youngster.
+Adam only missed one game in all competitions in the 2021-22 season, a total of 53 games for the club.
+With the injury to Russ Benjamin, Adam took over the club captaincy, a role he relishes and looks forward to continuing in for 2022-23.

 8-Charlie Munro (845)